Duet3D/DuetWebControl/PLUGINS.md

 Same output - `MyPlugin-<version>.zip` in the plugin directory.

-The standalone layout is the right choice for distribution: your plugin has its own git history, its own `package.json` if you need plugin-only deps, and DWC contributors don't have to know about it.
+The standalone layout is the right choice for distribution: your plugin has its own git history, its own `package.json` for plugin-only deps (see [npm dependencies](#npm-dependencies)), and DWC contributors don't have to know about it.
 The in-tree layout is just a convenience for fast iteration.

 ## Plugin layout